quantsingularity/BlockGuardian/docs/technical_documentation.md

-# QuantumNest Capital - Technical Documentation
+# BlockGuardian Capital - Technical Documentation

 ## Architecture Overview

-QuantumNest Capital is built on a modern, scalable architecture that integrates multiple technologies:
+BlockGuardian Capital is built on a modern, scalable architecture that integrates multiple technologies:

 1. **Frontend Layer**: Next.js with React and Tailwind CSS
 2. **Backend Layer**: FastAPI with PostgreSQL